-There are four attributes common to all features that make up the descriptive attributes.
-These are descriptive group, descriptive term, physical level and physical presence.
+There are five attributes common to all features that make up the descriptive attributes.
+These are descriptive group, descriptive term, physical level, physical presence and feature code.

 Descriptive group

 This is the primary classification attribute of a feature.
 It assigns a feature to one or more of 21 groups, most of which are categories of real-world topographic objects such as path, building or natural environment.
 Others are categories of supportive or administrative features such as network or polygon closing geometry and political or administrative boundaries.